Does Twitter Impact Your Job Prospects?

 It depends what industry you work in (or are hoping to work in), it depends what position you’re seeking, and it depends on the HR rep, interviewer, and employer you’ll meet with.
 Many larger corporate entities will have a more rigorous screening process, taking into account your Twitter (and Facebook, LinkedIn, and Instagram) profile as they consider you for the role.
 Other smaller entities, which may not have a formal hiring process, might not consider typing your name into Twitter to see what pops up.
 Furthermore, depending on the culture of the company you’re applying to, employers may not mind if your tweets are a little raunchy, sarcastic, or political.
 Sometimes, your Twitter profile can actually help you get a job.

 I am a firm believer in being true to yourself, both in person and online.
-At the end of the day, my philosophy hovers around the idea that if an employer doesn’t like what they see on my social profiles, they probably won’t like me in person, either.
+At the end of the day, my thought is if an employer doesn’t like what they see on my social profiles, they probably won’t like me in person, either.
 And I don’t want to work for someone who doesn’t like (or at least tolerate) my personality.
 I post some political content, some edgy content, and some incredibly innocent content.
 I try my absolute hardest to never swear or post photos of myself using any sort of substances, and it has worked for me.

 As millennial job seekers in 2017, we will always be haunted by our social profiles.
 There are only so many embarrassing song lyrics and bathroom selfies we can delete from the World Wide Web.
 We carry a lot of weight with us as we apply and interview for a job, but social media profiles are the new norm, and I am hopeful they won’t have as significant of an impact on our job prospects as time goes on.